-Over two+ years at argodesign, I was part of a small design group externally leading deep user experience development of Magic Leap's native platform leading up to the release of the ML2.
+Over more than three years at argodesign, I was part of a focused design group driving deep user experience development for Magic Leap’s native platform leading up to the launch of ML2.

-As the team's Motion Director, I led exploration and refinement of unique spatial interactions, I defined a set of brand expression global Motion principles (touching everything from the launch menu to hardware LEDs), and I helped to create a true spatial-first operating system.
-The ML2 implements much of our work and disceminated thinking from our designs can be found in products for Meta and Apple.
+As the team’s Motion Director, I spearheaded the exploration and refinement of novel spatial interactions, established global motion principles that shaped everything from the launch menu to hardware LED behaviors, and helped define what a true spatial-first operating system could be.

 Role: Motion Director